teknopaul/binjs/binjs/doc/ParserRules.md

 Any curly bracket on a line with nothing else but whitespace is treated as JavaScript.

  * {		- K&R style functions or { on its own line are thus both supported.
- * }		- Closing currly brackets should always be on a new line.
+ * }		- Closing curly brackets should always be on a new line.

 e.g. You can use K&R functions like